10 Hawke’s Bay Must-Dos

 3. Embrace the Art Deco era

 Napier is known in New Zealand as the “Art-Deco city”.
-The unique Art Deco architecture can bee seen all around the city, which rebuilt this way after a huge earthquake destroyed most buildings in 1931.
-The Art Deco era especially comes back to life in February during the world famous Art Deco Festival.
+The unique Art Deco architecture can be seen all around the city, which rebuilt this way after a huge earthquake destroyed most buildings in 1931.
+The Art Deco era especially comes back to life in February during the world-famous Art Deco Festival.
 The whole town dresses up like days of yore and parade in vintage cars.

 Hawke’s Bay is like a huge backyard, just more epic.
-The long paths though the vineyards and the many hills are a perfect playground for horse riders of all levels – not too challenging; not too easy: just how we like it.
-Our favourite tours leave from Hastings, as it has all of the above but also has a few forests that offer well-needed shaded areas for both horses and riders.
+The long paths through the vineyards and the many hills are a perfect playground for horse riders of all levels – not too challenging; not too easy: just how we like it.
+One of our favourite tours leave from Hastings, as it has all of the above but also has a few forests that offer well-needed shaded areas for both horses and riders.
 Another one to check out is on the coast of Wairoa.

 5. Watch the world’s first sunrise

 Lodged on the east coast of New Zealand the region is one of the first to see the sunrise.
 (Only a few seconds after the East Cape).
 This makes this sunrise a world-first every morning.
 A very popular spot to witness this spectacle is Marine Parade in Napier.

 The world’s largest mainland Gannet Colony is located on the cliff of the stunning Cape Kidnappers.
 The sight of thousands of birds is a great reminder that we are not alone on this planet.
 The gannets have travelled thousands of kilometres to come feast in the rich New Zealand waters.
 For the best chance to spot the colony, time your visit between November and February before the birds leave to escape the New Zealand winter.